 Yes, when Ivanka’s not on the twenty-fifth floor of Trump Tower, working alongside her brothers, she holds the reigns on the twenty-second floor, the home of her Ivanka Trump brand, complete with a clothing and accessories collection and a lifestyle website that offers advice on beauty and parenting, and a series of profiles called #womenwhowork - until she stepped down as CEO (albeit temporarily) and relocated to Washington, D.C., that is.

-Her collection itself – which sits in the contemporary market, and until recently boasted a list of stockists that included Lord & Taylor, Nordstrom and Macy’s and $250 bags and $160 shoes at Bloomingdales and Zappos – has come under fire in the past.
+Her collection itself – which sits in the contemporary market, and until recently boasted a list of stockists that included Lord & Taylor, Nordstrom Macy’s, Bloomingdales and Zappos – has come under fire in the past.
 In March Italian footwear brand Aquazzura publicly called out Ivanka Trump collection for copying its best-selling Wild Thing shoe.

 Aquazzura subsequently filed a strongly worded complaint in a lawsuit against Trump’s company for trade dress infringement, alleging that Trump and its footwear licensee Marc Fischer “mimicked every key element of the trade dress of Aquazzura’s well-known and distinctive” Wild Thing style shoe.
 That lawsuit is still pending in federal court in New York.

 In March, Ivanka Trump's line of shoes, clothes and accessories was removed from the Trump Organization's main site as critics pointed out that much of her merchandise is made in China or other foreign countries even as her father bashes U.S. companies for moving work overseas.

-More recently, Ivanka's footwear collection has come under fire for its manufacturing practices.
-According to recent reports, the Chinese factory at issue, Xuankai Footwear Ltd., which has produced Trump-brand footwear, requires laborers to work lengthy shifts stretching up to 16 hours that tested and exceeded the limits of human endurance.
+More recently, Ivanka's footwear collection came under fire for its manufacturing practices.
+According to reports, the Chinese factory at issue, Xuankai Footwear Ltd., which has produced Trump-brand footwear, requires laborers to work lengthy shifts stretching up to 16 hours that tested and exceeded the limits of human endurance.
 Some workers have alleged that the factory paid illegally low overtime rates and systematically delayed wage payments.